greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 ### [3.
 Apoptosis](https://colab.research.google.com/drive/1qQcztNsqyMLLMB00CVRxc0Pm7ipca0ww)

 **Death to form the living.** One of the most dramatic <code>if-then</code> statements is _"If I am in state <code>x</code>, then I must die."_ This gives rise to what biologists call _apoptosis_, or programmed cell death.
-This process is most common when an organism needs to undergo a major change in form: for example a tadpole losing its tail as it grows into a frog, or a stubby projection being sculpted into the shape of a chicken leg.
+Apoptosis is most common when an organism needs to undergo a major change in form: for example, a tadpole losing its tail as it grows into a frog, or a stubby projection in a chick embryo being sculpted into a leg.

 <!-- This process is highly choreographed.
 For example, in the tail of a tadpole, each cell contains a sort of "suicide capsule" full of particular enzymes.
 When this capsule is broken at the appointed time, the enzymes are released to destroy the cell from the inside. -->

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/apoptosis.jpg">
   <div class="thecap"  style="text-align:left; display:block; margin-left: auto; margin-right: auto; width:100%">
   <b>Left.</b> The metamorphosis of a tadpole into a frog is a spectacular example of apoptosis.
 Soon after the tadpole's tail reaches full size, the frog's back legs begin to grow and the tail rapidly shrinks.
-In the span of a feew months, it vanishes entirely. <b>Right.</b> A blue dye that stains only dead cells is applied to a four-year-old chick embryo, revealing apoptosis in the wing and foot buds.
+In the span of a few months it vanishes entirely. <b>Right.</b> A blue dye that stains only dead cells is applied to a four-year-old chick embryo, revealing apoptosis in the wing and foot buds.
 These cells are programmed to die at an appointed time in order to shape the wings and feet of the newborn chick (see white circles).
-Even if these cells are moved to antoher part of the embryo, they still die at their appointed time.
+Even if these cells are moved to another part of the embryo, they still die at the appointed time.
 Photo credit: <i>Growth</i> from the LIFE Science Library.
   </div>
 </div>

 One of the best examples of apoptosis in the human body is [_bone remodeling_](https://en.wikipedia.org/wiki/Bone_resorption).
 This is the process by which bones grow, change shape, and even regrow after a fracture.
 It's also a process by which the body manages the supply of important minerals and nutrients such as calcium.
 In the first year of life, bone resorption proceeds at an especially rapid pace.
 By the end of that year, almost 100% of the skeleton has been absorbed and replaced.

-Even in adults, though, about 10% of the skeleton is replaced each year.
+Even in adults, about 10% of the skeleton is replaced every year.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:80%">
   <img src="/assets/studying-growth/grow_bone.png">